-Not to discourage hardworking students, but another living proof that you can be successful even without a master’s degree is Bom Kim, the man behind Coupang, South Korea’s most valuable startup and is poised as Amazon’s greatest competition in the country.
+Bom Kim is the genius behind Coupang, South Korea’s most valuable startup – a company that is poised as Amazon’s greatest competition in the country.

-Facebook CEO Mark Zuckerberg, Microsoft founder Bill Gates, and the late Apple CEO Steve Jobs are successful entrepreneurs who famously dropped out of college, but Bom was already in grad school when he decided to quit.
+Like Facebook CEO Mark Zuckerberg, Microsoft founder Bill Gates, and the late Apple CEO Steve Jobs, all of whom famously dropped out of college, Bom was already in grad school when he decided to quit.

-Best believe that this e-commerce company only started in 2010 and within three years, it saw sales exceeding $1 billion, an impressive feat for a company that’s less than 5 years old.
+This e-commerce company was established in 2010, and within three years, it saw sales exceeding $1 billion, an impressive feat for a company that’s less than five years old.

-There was an offer to make the company public, after all, Coupang was booming, plain as day.
-But the road to success wasn’t smooth-sailing, so Bom had to reinvent how the system worked.
+There was an offer to make the company public.
+After all, Coupang’s was booming.
+But the road to success wasn’t smooth sailing, so Bom had to reinvent how the system worked.

-In short, IPO plans were shelved.
-But Bom had no regrets—this might have been the hardest decision he had ever taken but he learned a lot from it.
+In short, the IPO plans were shelved.
+But Bom had no regrets—this might have been the hardest decision he had ever taken, but he learned a lot from it.

 Bom transformed Coupang into an e-commerce giant that gives importance to customer service.
-He admitted that at the time, they turned green with envy at Amazon’s success so they tried their hardest to grow as well.
+He admitted that at the time, they turned green with envy at Amazon’s success, and so, they tried their hardest to grow as well.

 There are 5,000 Coupangmen who deliver packages ideally in less than a day.
-It also boasts the Dawn Delivery, wherein if you order the midnight before, you can receive your item before 7 a.m. the next day.
+The company also has its Dawn Delivery feature, wherein if you order the midnight before, you can receive your item before 7 a.m. the next day.

-With the success of Coupang that shows no sign of slowing down, many people are interested in the company.
-While Bom has maintained in previous years that he has no plans of making the business public, rumors on the grapevine have it that the stalled plan will happen in 2021.
+With Coupang’s success, it should come as no surprise that many people are interested in the company.
+While Bom has maintained in previous years that he has no plans of making the business public, rumors on the grapevine have it that the stalled plan will happen in the coming years.

-Some of its investors are Sequoia Capital, BlackRock Inc., and Vision Fund.
+Some of its investors include Sequoia Capital, BlackRock Inc., and Vision Fund.